 - Unexplained need for money and secrecy about where it goes

-- Alcohol bottles, prescription drug bottles or drug paraphernalia in the teen’s room
+- Alcohol bottles, over-the-counter or prescription drug bottles, household items such as vanilla or other flavorings, or drug paraphernalia in the teen’s room

 - Changes in physical appearance or personality